-1.2.5 Construction of the MSCI China A Style Index Series
+1.2.5 Construction of the MSCI Global Value and Growth Index Series

-In order to achieve the above-mentioned index design, MSCI Barra constructs and maintains the value and growth indices by allocating securities and their free float-adjusted market capitalizations to the appropriate value and growth indices, during the semi-annual style index reviews of May and November.
+In order to achieve the above-mentioned index design, MSCI constructs and maintains the value and growth indices by allocating securities and their free float-adjusted market capitalizations to the appropriate value and growth indices, during the semi-annual style index reviews of May and November.

-MSCI Barra's construction of the value and growth indices for the MSCI China A Index involves the following five steps:
+MSCI's construction of the value and growth indices for each country index involves the following five steps:

-- Determining the values of the variables used to specify value and growth characteristics for each security. - Calculating the z-scores of each variable for each security.

-- Aggregating the style z-scores for each security to determine the security's overall style characteristics. - Assigning initial style inclusion factors for each security. - Allocating securities to the value and growth indices after applying buffer rules.
+- Determining the values of the variables used to specify value and growth characteristics for each security. - Calculating the z-scores of each variable for each security. - Aggregating the style z-scores for each security to determine the security's overall style characteristics. - Assigning initial style inclusion factors for each security. - Achieving the 50% free float-adjusted market capitalization target by allocating securities to the value and growth indices after applying buffer rules.